titanhst/android-beacon-library/README.md

         ./gradlew bintrayUpload -Prelease

 4. Log in to JCenter, hit the button to publish the release, then select the Maven tab and enter your credentials to Sync to Maven

+-- This version is maintained by the Titan HST development team